-In July 2020, Université Laval in Québec city, Canada will host the International Student Summit on Climate.
+From July 6-9, 2020, Université Laval in Québec City, Canada will host the International Student Summit on Climate.
 A world first, the UniC2020 Summit will bring together some 300 university students and recent graduates from around the world, selected for their commitment to climate action.
 Participants will not only have the opportunity to network and share ideas, but also to collaborate on concrete initiatives through the future International Student Climate Network.

 The UniC2020 Summit will be a distinctive event insofar as the programming is structured around five main dimensions of university student life.
 Each will be explored in relation to climate transition and climate action issues, from a perspective of global sustainability.
 And each will be approached in a transversal way, including as it pertains to indigenous knowledge, the taking into account of marginalized people, etc.

-In the meantime, we thought it might be helpful to have a Forum on Handling Emergencies, on Thursday, April 16, to talk through struggles and strategies for handling multiple global crises at the same time.
+In the meantime, we thought it might be helpful to have a Forum on Handling Emergencies, on Thursday, April 16, 2020 from 10:30 to 12:00 p.m.
+ET, to talk through struggles and strategies for handling multiple global crises at the same time.
 We have students in crisis, we are panicked and/or slowed down ourselves, we’re transitioning to new formats, and whatever happens with the coronavirus, climate change is still getting worse.
 There is every reason to collaborate, stick together, and learn from each other.
 We propose that those of us who are able and interested get together to consider questions like these: